 If current and potential users do not perceive their experience with our platform to be useful, or the content that we serve to them to be relevant to their personal taste and interests, we may not be able to attract new users, retain existing users, recover past users or maintain or increase the frequency and duration of users' engagement.
 User engagement has and will continue to fluctuate depending on factors beyond our control.
-For example, although we saw a higher number of users and higher user engagement during the peak of the COVID-19 pandemic in 2020, we experienced declines in the number of users and lower levels of user engagement as the COVID-19 pandemic began to subside.
+For example, although we saw a higher number of users and higher user engagement during the peak of the COVID-19 pandemic in 2020, we experienced declines in the number of users and lower levels of user engagement as the COVID-19 pandemic subsided.

 We anticipate that our active user growth rate will decline over time if the size of our active user base increases or we achieve higher market penetration rates.
 As a result, our financial performance will increasingly depend on our ability to increase user engagement and our monetization efforts.
-We also may not be able to penetrate certain demographics in a meaningful manner to grow the number of users.
-For example, in the United States, historically a substantial majority of our users have been women of ages 18-64.
-We may not be able to further increase the number of users in this demographic and may need to increase the number of users in other demographics, such as men and international users, in order to grow our users.
+Our platform particularly resonates with women, who comprise roughly two-thirds of our total user base.
+In addition, our platform also resonates with the younger generation, as Gen Z users represent over 40% of our user base.
+We may not be able to further increase the number of users in these demographics and may need to increase the number of users in other demographics, such as men and international users, in order to grow our users.
+Further, we may make changes to our product that makes it less attractive for a particular demographic.